 Obama-era DHS chief Jeh Johnson says US has a ‘crisis’ at the southern border

-Former Homeland Security Secretary Jeh Johnson said Saturday that America has a “crisis” at the southern border, and that the number of apprehension exceed anything he encountered during his time serving under former President Barack Obama.
+Former Homeland Security Secretary Jeh Johnson said Saturday that America has a “crisis” at the southern border, and that the number of apprehensions exceed anything he encountered during his time serving under former President Barack Obama.

 “By anyone's definition, by any measure, right now we have a crisis at our southern border,” he said on “Cavuto LIVE.”
 “According to the commissioner of [Customs and Border Protection], there were 4,000 apprehensions in one day alone this past week, and we're on pace for 100,000 apprehensions on our southern border this month.”